-Livestock production therefore plays a major role in the emergence and transmission of antibiotic resistant microorganisms (ARMs).
-Acquired resistance is caused by genetic mutations that boosts bacterial defenses via multiple mechanisms.
-These mechanisms may include, blocking antibiotics from getting into the cell, the production of enzymes capable of destroying antibiotics, the excretion of the antibiotics out of the cell via efflux pumps, the modification of intracellular targets, and the creation of alternative metabolic pathways (Mikhaleva, 2018).
+Livestock production, therefore, plays a major role in the emergence and transmission of antibiotic-resistant microorganisms (ARMs).
+Acquired resistance is caused by multiple mechanisms.
+For example, the inability of antibiotics to get into target cells, the production of enzymes capable of destroying antibiotics, the excretion of the antibiotics out of the cell via efflux pumps, the modification of intracellular targets, and the creation of alternative metabolic pathways (Mikhaleva, 2018).

 Based on our understanding of how ARMs evolve and spread, we can apply appropriate strategies to control them.
 These strategies may include: